drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - bit.ly links for last DrupalCon LA presentation.
 We encourage you to watch the presentation for some background information.
+- We encourage you to take notes because more notes are better
+- Slides and speaker notes available online